Param-Harrison/kidzode/public/courses/pixel-heroes/adventure_second_choice.md

     print("YOU WIN!")
 ```

-## Remember
-- You can put `if/else` INSIDE another `if/else`
-- This is called "nesting"
-- Indentation shows which choice belongs where

-## Try This
-Add a second choice to the right path too!

-## If Stuck
-- Inner `if` must be indented (4 spaces)
-- Second choice only happens if you go left first
+**The trick:** You can put `if/else` INSIDE another `if/else` - this is called "nesting"!
+The indentation shows which choice belongs where.
+The inner `if` must be indented (4 spaces), and the second choice only happens if you go left first.

-You did it! ⭐
+Try adding a second choice to the right path too - make both paths interesting!